 What to do if you think you are a key worker

-Your manager should, by now, have clarified if you are a key worker and need to continue going to work.
+Your manager should have clarified if you are a key worker and need to continue going to work.

 If you are still unsure of whether you count as a key worker or not, it's vital to check with your employer if your role is necessary for the continuation of an essential public service.

 The Government is continuing to review the situation and provide further clarity on how to work safely if you are a key worker.
-For example, construction workers have been told to continue working, but stay at least two meters apart, while plumbers and electricians have been told they are permitted to attend to emergencies in people's homes during the lockdown.
+For example, construction workers have been told to continue working, but stay at least two meters apart, and tradespeople, cleaners and nannies are permitted to work in people's homes with safety measures in place.
 You can keep up with the latest government guidance here.